libsdl-org/SDL/docs/README-migration.md

 The userdata member of SDL_Surface has been replaced with a more general properties interface, which can be queried with SDL_GetSurfaceProperties()

+Indexed format surfaces no longer have a palette by default.
+Surfaces without a palette will copy the pixels untranslated between surfaces.
+You should use SDL_CreatePalette() to create a palette and call SDL_SetSurfacePalette() to associate it with the final indexed surface before copying it to color pixels.

 Removed the unused 'flags' parameter from SDL_ConvertSurface.

 SDL_CreateRGBSurface() and SDL_CreateRGBSurfaceWithFormat() have been combined into a new function SDL_CreateSurface().